Definition & Purpose

 Emphasis in the Intercultural Ministries concentration is placed on the student acquiring the breadth of knowledge and gaining the necessary skills to be a competent and effective communicator of the gospel to people groups in cultures differing from their own.

 The concentration focuses on ministry directed to populations in multi-cultural settings, both domestic and foreign.
 The concentration seeks to establish life-long disciplines so that the student can thrive vocationally and spiritually on the mission field.
 Additionally, the student is trained in apologetics to defend the Christian faith.
 Students are exposed to a wide-range of evangelical Christian mission agencies to facilitate mentoring opportunities and eventual placement on their chosen field of service.

 Graduates are trained for a career in missions, whether here in the USA or on the foreign field.
 Career opportunities include: Career Missions, Intercultural Relations, Relief Agency Assistance, Church Planting, Discipleship, and Human Services.

-The International Ministries program provides training through courses and hands-on experience in:
+The Intercultural Ministries concentration provides training through courses and hands-on experience in:

-In addition to the educational objectives of the College, the student graduating from the International Ministries major will be able to:
+In addition to the educational objectives of Davis College, the student graduating from the Intercultural Ministries concentration will have:

-Since the founding of Davis College in 1900, graduates have ministered in the local church and around the world as missionaries.
-From the mountains of Kentucky and deserts of the North American West, to Russia, South America, China, India, Africa, Europe and beyond, visionary servant-leaders carried the message of Christ with a heart for the hurting.
+Since the founding of Davis College in 1900, graduates have served the local church in the USA and around the world.
 The same commitment to train men and women for specialized Christian service continues today on our campus.

-Whether your goal is to be a missionary, or to serve in an international relief agency providing human needs assistance, Davis College offers culturally relevant global ministry training through the International Ministries concentration.
+Whether your goal is to be a career missionary, or to serve in a relief agency providing human needs assistance, Davis College offers culturally relevant global ministry training through the Intercultural Ministries concentration.